arushsharma24/Braille-Translator-Verilog/README.md

 For ECN-104 DLD project

 Guys let's start with all we know.
-What we know so far (assuming we're converting from English to Braille):-
+What we know so far (assuming we're converting from Braille to English):-

   <br>-We have 6 bit Braille code inputs
   <br>-We have 8 ASCII Binary equivalent outputs displayed on two LED's with a range of 65 to 90